cgddrd/temptrack-android-widget/README.md

-# tempguardian-android
+# temptrack-android-widget

-Simple temperature viewer using data retrieved from remote thermometer sensors.
+An Android Homescreen Widget for obtaining temperature readings using data retrieved from remote thermometer sensors.
 (SEM2220 Assignment 3)